sampersand/quest2/README.md

 [ ] `x = 3; x.y = 4; print(x.y)` `y` isnt defined on `x`.
 [ ] Add all typenames to `Kernel`
-[x] `:-1` is invalid somehow? (wasnt encoding negative numbers right) [ ] resume stackframes
+[x] `:-1` is invalid somehow? (wasnt encoding negative numbers right) [ ] Remove the separate locking of attributes/parents, as it makes it so multiple things cant access `Integer` at the same time
+[ ] resume stackframes
 [ ] I didn't think of it ahead of time, but since I don't have explicit arguments in this block, the way you access eg the first argument is just... the first local variable in the scope.
 Which is not great, i need a way to distinguish them, i think ill have to have a separate "variables" location or somethin.
 [ ] Stackframes don't have access to the outer one, so they cant access variables outside them.
 I'm going to need to somehow have a partially-initialized stackframe when im building things so they can reference it.